 Buy-To-Let Mortgage Broker

-With buy to let becoming a popular form of investment the UK market could not be stronger.
-More lenders are reducing rates and improving their lending criteria almost on a daily basis.
-Some favour buy to let as their preferred pension, whilst others use this for income.
+There have been many recent changes affecting landlords.
+Some lenders are reducing rates and improving their lending criteria almost on a daily basis.
+Some favour buy-to-let as their preferred pension, whilst others use this for income.
 Below we give some pointers to help.

 What will the lenders look for?

 The rental income must be confirmed.
 A valuation will compare rental incomes against similar properties in the area.
 This will then determine the maximum loan amount.

 Most lenders require you to be a home owner.
 Nearly all lenders will require you to own a property first (you may still have a mortgage on your property)